-Christian Union at Yale is fortunate enough to have the blessing of four full-time Christian Union ministry staff and one intern on Yale's campus.
+Christian Union Lux is fortunate enough to have the blessing of four full-time Christian Union ministry staff and one intern on Yale's campus.
 They all come from different backgrounds, but share the same calling of serving the ministry on Yale's campus.

 A South Carolina native, Clay graduated from the U.S. Coast Guard Academy in 2005 with a B.S. in Marine and Environmental Science.
 He served the next eight years as an active duty Coast Guard officer, conducting humanitarian and law enforcement missions in the Caribbean, supervising Recruit Basic Training in Cape May, NJ, and overseeing search & rescue operations at the Command Center in New Orleans, LA.